Strong Trade Fair Development in 2019

 New exhibitors from Brazil, China, Lithuania, etc.

 “Transport logistic 2019 is growing mainly thanks to participation from abroad,” Mr. Gerritzen reported.
 “That's why we opened a new hall to provide new exhibitors from the air freight and maritime sector as well as logistics service providers with additional space."
-New exhibitors include Neutral Air Cargo from Hong Kong, the shipowner COSCO Shipping Lines with headquarters in China, and a Brazilian company for the first time with Asia Shipping.
+New exhibitors include Neutral Air Cargo from Hong Kong (Special Administrative Region), the shipowner COSCO Shipping Lines with headquarters in China, and a Brazilian company for the first time with Asia Shipping.
 AS Brazil CEO Alexandre Pimenta stated: "We are already present as a logistics service provider in Latin America and many Asian markets.
 In 2019, we going to expand to Europe to support international companies in their logistics between Latin America and Europe.”

 In addition, joint pavilions from Romania, Lithuania and Poland are planned for the first time at the fair.